hamilton/svelte-immer-example/README.md

 code, after
 all](https://github.com/reduxjs/redux/blob/master/src/applyMiddleware.js).
 Following the middlware pattern, one could easily write a logger or some undo / redo functionality.

-Perhaps I'll take this as a future exercise.
+Perhaps we'll leave this as a future exercise.
+For now, this model works really well.

 Let's also define a function, `connect`, which allows us to better compose a function with the dispatcher so you don't have to call the latter: